JonStudders/low-latency-arbitrage-backtester/README.md

 - **Raw data** (`*.csv`): Historical price data downloaded from Yahoo Finance
 - **Processed data** (`*_processed.csv`): Data enriched with spread, rolling statistics, and z-scores

+## Future Enhancements
+### Adaptive Preprocessing

+#### Dynamic Hedge Ratio Estimation (Kalman Filter)
+- Replace the fixed rolling-OLS hedge ratio with a Kalman filter to estimate a time-varying βₜ.
+- This improves responsiveness to changing market regimes while reducing noise and lag in the spread definition.

+#### Adaptive Lookback Calibration

+Instead of a fixed 60-day window, calibrate the z-score lookback (N) using the mean-reversion half-life of each pair:

+- N = 2-4 * (t)

+This makes the z-score normalization pair-specific and statistically justified.

 ## Notes

 - This project uses Yahoo Finance API through the `yfinance` library